 Business Expert and Philanthropist – Beny Steinmetz

 Beny Steinmetz is a veteran businessman and an active philanthropist.
 Beny Steinmetz, the Israeli entrepreneur, with a focus in the mining and energy sectors, while being also active in the real estate and diamond-mining industries, is an advisor to BSGR, a private group involved with capital markets, natural resources and real estate around the world.
-He is also the Co-Founder and Chairman of the Agnes and Beny Steinmetz Foundation and is actively involved in the art world in Israel.
+He is also the chairman and co-founder of the philanthropic trust, Agnes & Beny Steinmetz Foundation and is actively involved in the art world in Israel.

 At the age of 21, he joined the family business after completing his three-year compulsory military service in the IDF.
 At the end of his military service, he spent his free time in the family offices learning all the “secrets” of his father’s profession.
 The need for international expansion was tremendous in the late 70’s and young Beny was the right man for the mission.
 He immediately moved and settled in Antwerp, Belgium in the place where everything started, to build up the international operations of the diamond family business.
 Using his sharp instincts and a healthy passion for success, his company grew over the years to become one of the leading brands in the diamond industry.
 Throughout this time Beny Steinmetz’s diamond business has had, and still has, a good commercial relationship with the diamond business that was initiated by his father, the Rubin Steinmetz and Sons Diamond Company.

 Philanthropy – The Agnes and Beny Steinmetz Foundation

 Beny conducts his philanthropic activities through the Steinmetz Foundation, an organization that aims to provide the children and youth of Israel with opportunities for a brighter future.